naavis/Befunge-Rust/README.md

 # Befunge-Rust

-Befunge-Rust is a Befunge-93 interpreter written in Rust.
+Befunge-Rust is a Befunge-93 interpreter written in Rust. _This is still a work in progress, and doesn't support all Befunge commands._

 ## Installation